~ a short story

 The first time I ever heard Her I was on the computer.
 In a land of make-believe.
 Disembodied, typing into the void, yearning for a response.
 An interaction.
 Some engagement.

-I found myself being drawn away from my screen and toward that pond.
+With a distant beat, the sound of a song, I found myself being drawn away from my screen and toward that pond.
 Always, the damned pond.

 The day was Tuesday and it was midnight.
 Or was it Wednesday?
 It doesn’t matter now.
 The days as they are named are part of the whole problem that brought about that terrifying wanderlust growing like a cancer within me, tempting me to the edges of the world, seducing me to the limits of my consciousness.